The 3 Best Tactics to Prevent Technical Debt

 How do companies at different stages deal with tech debt differently?

 Startups often endure a lot of pressure to ship their product quickly.
 They can easily solve technical debt by implementing automated tools that verify code quality.
 Besides that, actively sharing knowledge among their often smaller team is one of the most powerful strategies to avoid tech debt.

 However, it's not that easy for large enterprises to keep technical debt under control.
 According to the State of Technical Debt 2021 Report, 66% of engineers believe the team would ship up to 100% faster if they had a process to manage technical debt.
 Another 15% believe they would even be 200% more productive.

 Unfortunately, large enterprises need a better solution than organising knowledge-sharing meetings like retrospective meetings.
 Yet, it’s part of the solution.

 To keep technical debt under control, large enterprises need to use project management tools to understand which features are in development and who’s working on specific areas of the codebase.
 Project management tools are great to avoid conflicts.

 Besides that, they should use automated code quality tools to ensure overall codebase health.
 Code quality tools can often be integrated within a Continuous Integration pipeline.

 Leaving technical debt unaddressed can result in several issues for your organisation, such as higher total cost of ownership, slower time to market, reduced agility because of a poorly designed architecture, and poor security.

 Therefore, make sure to measure a few metrics related to technical debt.
-You can quickly get started by measuring the number of new bugs and how many get resolved and use Stepsize VSCode or JetBrains extensions to track and see this data.
+You can quickly get started by measuring the number of new bugs and how many get resolved by using Stepsize.
+Track and manage actionable issues that are linked to code, directly from the IDE.